locationtech/rasterframes/pyrasterframes/src/main/python/docs/description.md

 ## Benefit

 By using DataFrames as the core cognitive and compute data model for processing EO data, RasterFrames is able to deliver sophisticated computational and algorithmic capabilities in a tabular form that is familiar and accessible to the general computing public.
+Because it is built on Apache Spark, solutions prototyped on a laptop can be scaled to run on cluster and cloud compute resources in a way not easily achieved with other toolchains.

 ## Architecture